aschneiderman/talon-notes/pages/where-next/vision.md

 ---
-title:  'Vision: Where Next'
+title:  'Where Next'
 layout: content
 image: hand-paid-cans-36464-pxh2.jpg
 ---

 ## Goals and Objectives

-Game Goal: how do I make progress & find my mojo in the midst of forces of chaos?
+How do I make progress & find my mojo in the midst of forces of chaos?
 - trying to "level up" while trying not to drown in the day-to-day rush
 - getting out from feeling overwhelmed